 Just off the coast on the west side of the island is Klein Bonaire.
 Snorkeling and scuba diving there are incredible as it is very well preserved.

 Bonaire is also famed for its bright pink flamingo populations and its donkey sanctuary.
 Flamingos are drawn to the brackish water, which harbours shrimp they feed on.
-Starting in the 1500s, the Dutch raised sheep, goats, pigs, horses and donkeys on Bonaire.
-The descendants of the goats and donkeys roam the island today and many are at the donkey sanctuary which is committed to keeping them save and healthy.
+Starting in the 1500s, the Dutch raised sheep, goats, pigs, horses, and donkeys on Bonaire.
+The descendants of the goats and donkeys roam the island today, and many donkeys live at the donkey sanctuary which is committed to keeping them save and healthy.

 The only generally recognized towns on the island are Kralendijk and Rincon.
 Kralendijk is located in the middle of the island on the west coast.
-Ricon is on the northern part of the island close to the national park.
+Rincon is on the northern part of the island near to the national park.